-Continue to fund research into how modifying flow through dam gates and installing carp-deterrent technologies such as bubble, electric and acoustic barriers in the locks can be most effective
+Continue to fund research into how modifying flow through dam gates and installing carp-deterrent technologies such as bubble, electric and acoustic barriers in the locks can be most effective7.
+Establish nitrate standards

 Nitrate pollution can compromise aquatic life and is especially problematic downstream in the Gulf of Mexico.
 The state cannot effectively control this pollutant without science-based water quality standards.
-The Minnesota Pollution Control Agency should adopt long-overdue nitrate standards to protect aquatic life in Minnesota's surface waters.
+The Minnesota Pollution Control Agency should adopt long-overdue nitrate standards to protect aquatic life in Minnesota's surface waters.8.
+Advance microplastics research

-Continue research into the sources and impacts of microplastics in surface waters and identify effective reduction strategies.
+Continue research into the sources and impacts of microplastics in surface waters and identify effective reduction strategies.9.
+Improve fertilizer management